Skip to main content

 College of Marin / Concurrent Enrollment

 CURRENT TL STUDENTS, GRADES 9-12: There will be a College of Marin Counselor at TL this year to help students register for classes, and explore transfer and certificate options at COM.
-Use this link to schedule an appointment.
+You may schedule an appointment with Avi Fernandez, COM Academic Counselor on Mondays, between 9:30-3:30.

 1. Check in with your TL School Counselor to discuss the possibility of taking college classes in high school.
 IMPORTANT: you need to be doing well in your current classes at TL to be eligible: grade of or higher.